git-moss/ConvertWithMoss/README-FORMATS.md

 * Options to write/update [WAV Chunk Information](#wav-chunk-information)

+## Multisample Format (Bitwig Studio, Presonus Studio One)

+This open format is currently supported by the stock sampler in Bitwig Studio and Presonus Studio One.
+A multisample file is a zip archive which contains all samples in WAV format and a metadata file in XML format.
+It supports multiple groups, key and velocity crossfades as well as several metadata information: creator, sound category and keywords.

+The parser supports all information from the format except the group color and select parameters 1 to 3, which are not mappable.

+This converter supports (split) stereo uncompressed and IEEE float 32 bit formats for the WAV files.

 ## Propellerhead Reason NN-XT

 The Propellerhead Reason NN-XT is a software sampler that is included in the Reason software package.
 Reason is a digital audio workstation (DAW) software developed by Propellerhead Software.
 It allows users to load and play back sampled sounds, such as instruments or drum hits.
 The file ending is *sxt*.